Tales of Xillia: Development and release

 The game began development after Tales of Hearts was completed.
 A Tales game for the PlayStation 3 was announced on July 28, 2010's Weekly Shonen Jump and officially announced by Namco Bandai Games on August 2, 2010; On December 15, 2010 Tales of Xillia was unveiled in Weekly Shonen Jump and its official website was launched.
 Its staff, battle system and two main characters were revealed along with the game's main theme, lit.
 "RPG of Unwavering Convictions" (揺るぎなき信念のRPG, Yuruginaki shinnen no RPG).
 Between January and March 2011, Namco released information about the other four playable characters.
 In May the game's release date, a Xillia themed PS3, and the game's theme song, "Progress" by Ayumi Hamasaki were revealed, with the Japanese vocals being retained in the Western release.
 Before the game's release, a Korean game guide of the game was leaked onto the internet forcing Namco to issue a response.
 Due to time constraints, some planned features were excluded such as an onsen scene and having Gaius or Muzét as playable characters.
 The game was released on September 8, 2011, and was made available on the Japanese PlayStation Store a year later.
 The game was re-released under PlayStation 3 The Best label on October 9, 2014.

+The characters were designed by Mutsumi Inomata and Kōsuke Fujishima.
+They were each given characters which played to their strengths.
+During development, an old woman design was considered but dropped.
+For the antagonists, the development team gave them motives that were equally sound to the protagonists.
+During the development of Tales of Xillia, the developers intended the players to recruit Gaius and antagonist Muzét or vice versa; the idea was dropped due to time constraints.
+Since both artists had different sizes for their character's anatomy in the concept art, the in-game models were rescaled for consistency.

 In March 2012, Tales of Xillia was trademarked in Europe and North America.
 A Western localization was officially announced by Namco Bandai Games Europe on July 6, 2012, through Twitter.
 On November 5, 2012, Ted Tsung, the North American producer for Tales of Xillia, announced the completion of the English voice recordings.
 On the same day, Europe's localization was announced to have subtitles in English, French, Spanish, German, and Italian.
 In April 2013, Namco announced the game would be released in August for North America and PAL region; also announced was the collector's edition of the game.
 In North America, the first print of the game were released as a limited edition bundle.
 The game was translated by 8-4 and dubbed by Cup of Tea Productions.